jewel/clearskies/protocol/core.md

 Peers should register themselves immediately with the tracker, and re-registration should happen if the IP address or port changes.

-Communication with the tracker is done with JSON messages, which are encoded using the "wire protocol", explained in a later section.
+Communication with the tracker is done with clearskies messages, which are encoded using the "wire protocol", as was explained earlier.

-Upon receiving a connection, the tracker will send a greeting message.
-Note that in all examples newlines have been added for clarity, but aren't allowed in the actual wire protocol.
-The "tracker.greeting" looks like this:
+Upon receiving a connection, the tracker will send a greeting message:

 ```json
 {